coderofsalvation/notmuch-bash/README.md

     cp notmuch ~/bin/notmuch

 Now you can run 'notmuch-bash' and 'notmuch' on your laptop (while it actually executes at the homeserver).

+### Known Issues

+* 'show' does not display message which are multipart-messages